Skip to main content

 • missing or broken furnishings

-Talk to your tenant about your reasons for proposing deductions.
+Talk to your tenant about your reasons for wanting to keep some of the deposit.
 If you cannot agree, contact the deposit protection scheme.

 Deciding how much to deduct